anoncam/big-bang/docs/guides/deployment_scenarios/quickstart.md

       User ubuntu
       StrictHostKeyChecking no   #Useful for vagrant where you'd reuse IP from repeated tear downs
     #########################"""
-    echo "$temp" | sudo tee -a ~/.ssh/config  #tee -a, appends to preexisting config file
+    echo "$temp" | tee -a ~/.ssh/config  #tee -a, appends to preexisting config file
     ```

 1. SSH to instance